Rufus M. Jones papers

 In 1938, Jones was invited to South Africa by South African Quakers.
 He traveled to Capetown to meet with members of that meeting and also of Johannesburg and other South African meetings.
 He met with Senator Reinhault Jones who represented non-European races in Parliament and Gen. Jan Christian Smuts, minister of Justice and Deputy Prime Minister.
 Jones lectured at all the universities there, then went on to Singapore and Canton, Shanghai and Tokyo.

-After the Day of Broken Glass (Kristallnacht) in Germany (Nov.
+After the Night of Broken Glass (Kristallnacht) in Germany (Nov.
 9 & 10, 1938), a special refugee division of AFSC was established.
 Three men were chosen to analyze the situation in Germany.
 These were Rufus M. Jones, D. Robert Yarnall, a businessman, and George Walton, principal of George School.
 Discretion was overturned by a newspaper account of their venture.
 The AFSC had already opened a refugee center in Berlin.
 The three men visited Jewish leader Wilfred Israel who reiterated that emigration was vital, much more so than food relief.
 They saw Consul General Raymond Geist who promised to assist them.
 They saw Myron Taylor, head of the Intergovernmental Committee on Refugees in London, who agreed with their plan.
 Geist arranged for their meeting with assistants of Heydrich, the real head of the Secret Police and “hangman” in charge of Dachau.
 After their presentation, the assistants conferred with Heydrich and he granted them investigation of “sufferings of Jews and to bring such relief as they see necessary.”
 Unfortunately, their effort brought no such results.

 In the 1940s RUFUS M. JONES wrote and spoke extensively, mainly interpreting the Quaker stand on war and peace.
 He received the Philadelphia Award in 1939 and the Theodore Roosevelt Award for distinguished service in 1942.
 In 1945, he was made honorary chairman of AFSC to raise money to feed German children.